negativetwelve/file-finder/README.md

     ff def my_function --ext py

-The above command will only look for the text `def my_function` in files with the extention `py`.
+The above command will only look for the text `def my_function` in files with the extension `py`.
 You can chain on multiple extensions.